-1. Area-to-be-Avoided - Tubbataha
+1. Area-to-be-Avoided (Tubbataha)

 Additional information to Annex 1.
-All types of ships with 150 gross tonnage and higher are warned to sail outside the 4,470 square kilometer area-to-be-avoided (ATBA) in the Tubbataha Reefs Natural Park (TRNP), an IMO-declared Particularly Sensitive Sea Area (PSSA), to avoid the risk of accidental groundings.
+All types of ships with 150 gross tonnage and higher are warned to sail outside the 4,470 square kilometer area-to-be-avoided (ATBA) in the Tubbataha Natural Park (TRNP) to avoid the risk of accidental groundings.